Don’t let travelling ruin your vacation plans

 Travel can be a wonderful bonding experience for a couple, but for those who struggle with travel anxiety, or more specifically generalized anxiety disorder (GAD), it can be overwhelming and frightening.
 The body’s natural response to an anxiety-provoking situation is “fight or flight.”
-It would be very easy to extinguish the anxiety by avoiding the trip altogether, but you’re already one step ahead of the game by choosing to fight the urge to cancel your vacation plans.
+It would be very easy to extinguish the anxiety by avoiding the trip altogether, but you’re already one step ahead of the game by choosing to fight the urge to cancel your holiday vacation plans.
 Here are a few suggestions for you to keep in your toolbox for an anxiety-free and fun trip.
 (In search of more of a spiritual vacation?
 Check out this U.S. desert town.)

 In my private practice, I often deal with clients who experience travel anxiety.
 Although routine and predictability can help anxiety sufferers feel calm, travel is an enriching experience that takes you out of your comfort zone and builds confidence, independence and self-esteem.

 • You might feel overwhelmed by a hectic travel schedule, so try to plan a structured and organized agenda, with only one or two activities per day — that way, you’ll know what to expect and feel less out of sorts.
 Once you start feeling comfortable in your new environment, increasing the level of adventure and excitement is always an option.

 • Remember to communicate.
 Expressing your apprehensions to your travel partner can make you feel supported and understood.
 Having someone to talk to about your fears can alleviate travel anxiety and validate your feelings.

 Contact your health-care provider

 • Before you leave on a trip, make sure to discuss your travel anxiety with your doctor.
 If you take medications, ensure that your prescriptions are up to date.
 Also, consider time-zone changes and discuss adjusting your medication schedule accordingly with your pharmacist.